hattiechung/hattiechung.github.io/index.md

 <img class="profile-picture" src="profile.jpg" style="float: right;" align="right" width="200">

 Hello!
-I am a postdoctoral researcher at The Broad Institute of MIT and Harvard, co-advised by [Aviv Regev](https://www.broadinstitute.org/bios/aviv-regev) (now at [Genentech](https://www.gene.com/scientists/our-scientists/aviv-regev)) and [Fei Chen](https://www.insitubiology.org/people).
+I am a postdoctoral researcher at The Broad Institute of MIT and Harvard co-advised by [Aviv Regev](https://www.broadinstitute.org/bios/aviv-regev) (now at [Genentech](https://www.gene.com/scientists/our-scientists/aviv-regev)) and [Fei Chen](https://www.insitubiology.org/people).

 I received my Ph.
 D. in [Systems Biology](https://ssqbiophd.hms.harvard.edu/) from Harvard University as a Paul and Daisy [Soros Fellow](https://www.pdsoros.org/meet-the-fellows/hattie-chung).
 I received my S.B. in Biological Engineering from MIT, with a minor in Applied International Studies and a concentration in French.